An-GG/ut-auth-utils/README.md

 # ut-auth-utils

-Authenticate into UT Austin applications and retreive session cookies so you can make your own programatic API requests.
+Authenticate into UT Austin applications and retrieve session cookies so you can make your own programmatic API requests.

-> **Note:** Google Chrome must be installed.

-A local copy of Chrome is not installed to keep things lean.

-**TODO**: Optionally allow installation of local Chrome binary.
+> **Warning:** Chromium is installed as a required dependency as part of the puppeteer module.

 ## Install